shenghaoyuan/CertSBF/README.md

 # Go to the root directory of this repo
 make macro-test
 make micro-test
+# Warnings like `this pattern-matching is not exhaustive` can be ignored
 ```

 - (Optional)  We also provide **`make generator num=X`** to generate X random instruction test cases.